Project Discovery is an Arlington Public Schools Exemplary Project.

 Click Wildlife Refuges and Nature Project on the upper left side of this page to view activities related to one of the $10,000 Toyota TAPESTRY grant we’ve been awarded.
 We’ve been fortunate to have received four grants from Toyota over the years to enhance our exemplary projects.

 To watch our student-created science video podcasts, please visit http://carpecamera.blogspot.com Check out our blog dedicated our Toyota grant project Flight for Survival: Kindergarteners’ Journey with the Whooping Cranes

 Project Discovery cultivated the Barrett partnership with Lockheed Martin.

 Pictured are Barrett teachers Allyson Green & Laurie Sullivan, Retired Barrett Principal Terry Bratt, and the

 Vice President and Program Manager for Lockheed Martin Space Operations, retired astronaut Ken Reightler

-Students display items in the Discovery Lab from the Rainforest Exhibit on loan from the Virginia Living Museum
+Students display items from the Rainforest Exhibit on loan from the Virginia Living Museum

 Project Discovery initiated the Barrett partnership with U.S. Fish and Wildlife Service